prebid/prebid.github.io/dev-docs/running-your-own-prebid-server.md

 # Running Your Own Prebid Server
 {:.no_toc}

-Prebid.org offers Prebid Server and Prebid Cache in two different languages at this time: GoLang and Java.
+Prebid.org offers Prebid Server and Prebid Cache in two different languages at this time: Go and Java.
-The existence of these versions of the functionality is a representation of the variety of companies and their associated infrastructures that participate in the Prebid.org ecosystem.
+The existence of these alternate versions is a representation of the variety of companies and infrastructures that are part of the Prebid.org ecosystem.
 Prebid.org espouses no specific language or framework, but rather lives by the rules outlined in the Code of Conduct.
 As a result, any implementation of any system that follows these rules is welcome into the community, as long as there is a path to long-term maintenance and upgrades.

 The choice to run your own production instance of a Prebid Server and Prebid Cache cluster should not be taken lightly.
 In addition to the challenge of managing and upgrading a globally distributed revenue-critical production system, this section outlines additional considerations.

+We recommend you reach out to Prebid.org to discuss the tradeoffs and determine the best path forward for your case.
+Email us at info@prebid.org.

 * TOC
 {:toc}